 Our programming costs have been, and are expected to continue to be, one of our largest single expense items.
 In recent years, the cost of programming in the cable and satellite video industries has significantly increased.
 This increase in programming costs is expected to continue and we may not be able to pass on all programming cost increases to our customers.
 In addition, as we continue to increase the channel capacity of our cable system and add programming, we may also face additional market constraints on our ability to pass the cost of such additional programming on to our customers.
 To the extent that we cannot pass on increased or additional programming costs to customers or offset such costs through the sale of additional services, our business, financial condition, results of operations and liquidity could be materially adversely affected.
-In addition, as of December 31, 2014, we purchased approximately 13% of our programming through the NCTC which, in certain cases, provides for more favorable pricing than we could negotiate independently with programmers.
+In addition, as of December 31, 2015, we purchased approximately 15% of our programming through the NCTC which, in certain cases, provides for more favorable pricing than we could negotiate independently with programmers.
 There can be no assurance that the cooperative will be able to continue to obtain such favorable pricing or that we will continue our relationship with the cooperative.

-The expiration dates of our various programming contracts are staggered, which results in the expiration of a portion of our programming contracts every year, including programming contracts that have expired and others that will expire at or before the end of 2015.
+The expiration dates of our various programming contracts are staggered, which results in the expiration of a portion of our programming contracts every year, including programming contracts that have expired and others that will expire at or before the end of 2016.
 Several companies provide significant percentages of our programming, and our negotiations could affect some or all of the programing we receive from those companies.
 Upon expiration of these programming contracts, we have historically carried certain programming under short-term arrangements while we attempt to negotiate new long-term programming arrangements.
 Negotiation of new programming arrangements may lead to disputes with programmers that could result in temporary periods during which we do not carry a particular programming service or services.
 Such disputes may inconvenience some of our customers and could lead to customer dissatisfaction and, in certain cases, the loss of customers, which could have a material adverse effect on our business, financial condition, results of operations and liquidity.
 In addition, to the extent that we are unable to reach agreement with certain programmers on terms that we believe are reasonable, we may be forced, or determine for strategic or business reasons, to remove such programming channels from our line-up and may decide to replace them with other programming, which may not be available on acceptable terms or be as attractive to customers.
 The removal or replacement of programming could lead to customer dissatisfaction and, in certain cases, the loss of customers, and could have a material adverse effect on our business, financial condition, results of operations and liquidity.
 There can be no assurance that our expiring programming contracts will be renewed on favorable or comparable terms or at all, or that the rights we negotiate will be adequate for us to execute our business strategy.

 We were unable to reach agreement with Viacom on acceptable economic terms for a long-term contract renewal, and effective October 1, 2014, all Viacom networks were removed from our channel lineups.
-We expected this change to result in the loss of some video customers, and to date those losses have been less than expected and have not had a material impact on our business, operating results or financial condition.
-Furthermore, most of the customers who disconnected video service because of the loss of Viacom channels chose to keep their other, non-video services with us.
 However, the removal of other programming in the future could materially adversely affect our business, operating results or financial condition.